top of page

 How you support your team.

-Most early-stage teams don’t ignore these things on purpose.
-They just assume, “We’ll figure it out when we get there.”
+Most early-stage teams don't ignore these areas purposefully.
+They just assume, "We'll figure it out when we get there."

-That delay creates “people debt”, the compounding cost of underinvesting in your team, leadership, and culture early on.
+That delay creates "people debt."
+This is the compounding cost of underinvesting in your team, leadership, and culture early on.
 Just like tech debt, it doesn’t seem urgent until it starts to slow everything down.

-The longer you wait to build your people foundation, the harder (and more expensive) it is to fix later.
+The longer you wait to build your people foundation, the harder (and more expensive) it becomes to fix.

-No clear roles or accountability → rework, duplicate effort, and frustration builds, slowing the team down.
+• No clear roles or accountability → Rework, duplicate efforts, and frustration build, which slows the team down.

-Undefined values or culture → leads to inconsistent decisions, poor alignment, people lose trust, and causes unproductive team friction.
+• Undefined values or culture → This leads to inconsistent decisions, poor alignment, and eroded trust, ultimately causing unproductive team friction.

-Burned-out leaders → because no one taught them how to delegate, coach, or scale their impact.
+• Burned-out leaders → Leaders may not know how to delegate, coach, or scale their impact effectively.

-No systems for feedback or development → your best people move on or quietly disengage.
+• No systems for feedback or development → Your best people may either move on or quietly disengage.

 Here’s what that usually looks like:

-1–25 employees: Everyone wears multiple hats.
-It’s chaotic but kind of working.
-The cracks exist, but they are easy to overlook.
+• 1-25 employees: Everyone wears multiple hats.
+It’s chaotic but somewhat functional.
+The cracks exist but are easy to overlook.

-25–75 employees: Managers emerge, teams specialize, and coordination becomes harder.
+• 25-75 employees: Managers emerge, teams specialize, and coordination becomes harder.
 Communication gets messier.
-Gaps in org design and process slow things down.
+Gaps in organizational design and process begin to slow things down.

-75–150 employees: You’re out of the founder-only phase.
-If leadership isn’t aligned and culture isn’t clear or intentional, things start to break.
+• 75-150 employees: You’re out of the founder-only phase.
+If leadership isn’t aligned and culture isn’t clear or intentional, things begin to break.

-150–300+ employees: At this stage, either your people systems support the business or drag it down.
+• 150-300+ employees: At this stage, either your people systems support the business or they drag it down.

 That’s why I started Startup Talent & HR.

-I work with startups and growing companies to build the people side of the business before it becomes the thing slowing everything down.
+I collaborate with startups and growing companies to build the people side of the business before it becomes a bottleneck.

-If you’re growing, going through a shift or change, or just not sure what you need yet, I can help.
+If you’re growing, going through a shift, or just unsure about your needs, I can help.

-Reach out here, and I’ll tell you if it’s something I can fix fast or if you just need some small changes over time to go a long way.
+Reach out here, and I’ll let you know if it’s something I can fix quickly or if you just need gradual changes over time that can lead to significant improvements.

-Most founders don’t mean to rack up people debt.
-It just happens when growth outpaces your internal structure.
-I help teams catch it early and fix it before it breaks anything bigger.
+Most founders don’t intend to accumulate people debt.
+It simply occurs when growth surpasses your internal structure.
+I help teams catch it early and fix it before it escalates into something more significant.

 Comments